 When you’ve had enough of the Tea Country move down south for some fresh coconuts and explore the beaches.
 A perfect base is Weligama Bay and specifically the impressive boutique property Elephant Stables.

-Speaking of produce, all their ingredients are sourced at the local market (and later used to prepare your traditional Sri Lankan 4-course dinner) and their fish and seafood come straight off the boats (Weligama is a traditional fishing village afterall).
+Speaking of produce, all their ingredients are sourced at the local market (and later used to prepare your traditional Sri Lankan 4-course dinner).
+Their fish and seafood come straight off the boats (Weligama is a traditional fishing village afterall).

-They are so proud of their fresh catches that you can even enjoy all the delicious crabs and cuttlefish right by the beach in the exclusive Seafood Lounge!
+They are so proud of their fresh catches!
+You can even enjoy all the delicious crabs and cuttlefish right by the beach in the exclusive Seafood Lounge!
 For lunch you can sample a traditional Sri Lankan rice and curry or a Dutch style ‘lampries’ wrapped in banana leaves.

-Most importantly, Elephant Stables caters to many meal requirements including vegetarian, vegan and gluten free and almost anything else can be arranged with advanced notice to the chef.
+Most importantly, Elephant Stables caters to many meal requirements including vegetarian, vegan and gluten free.
+Almost anything else can be arranged with advanced notice to the chef.
 There are fun cooking classes and culinary demonstrations to be had on site too!
 Oh and did I mention they have a beachside Hopper Hut?!